goutamdogri/VidShare/Readme.md

 [Model link](https://app.eraser.io/workspace/rq1bqbYgYP1kZ6uJiVRU?origin=share)

-This project made with instructor - Youtuber Hitesh Chowdhary
+This project was made with the help of instructor - Youtuber Hitesh Chowdhary